rust-lang/rustc-dev-guide/src/building/suggested.md

 Several nix configurations are defined in `src/tools/nix-dev-shell`.

-If you're using direnv, you can create a symbol link to `src/tools/nix-dev-shell/envrc-flake` or `src/tools/nix-dev-shell/envrc-shell`
+If you're using direnv, you can create a symbolic link to `src/tools/nix-dev-shell/envrc-flake` or `src/tools/nix-dev-shell/envrc-shell`

 ```bash
 ln -s ./src/tools/nix-dev-shell/envrc-flake ./.envrc # Use flake